Broadband internet is like water. Just add it to a community, and the economy will grow.

 Where this myth comes from

 There is no doubt that there are macroeconomic benefits to broadband.
+For example, there are great broadband packages out there like the ATT-Bundles available that offer up a lot for the user who may need it for business use.
 Studies from leading institutions demonstrate the positive outcome of broadband deployment and adoption.
 Various ratios are offered such as a certain percent of broadband investment yields a set increase in gross domestic product.
 Desperate politicians have seized these numbers to see how they might tap this magic relationship for their constituencies.
 However the reality of realizing economic growth at the local level may require several inputs, not just broadband.

 There is no doubt that information networks have a positive benefit for society.
 Just look at the transformation created from basic 2G mobile networks in developing countries.
 A fisherman uses an SMS as a contract with the village grocer.
 There are no shortage of stories about how mobile networks have improved labor markets and created transparency in food pricing, among other things.